When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 The name Theodore originates from Ancient Greece, from the name Theodoros and the Latin form Theodorus.

 The earliest record of the name comes from the 6th century B.C.E.
-Two historically remembered examples are Theodorus of Samos, a Greek sculptor and inventor, and Theodorus of Byzantium, a scholar.
+It was a heavyweight in antiquity.
+Two historically remembered examples are Theodorus of Samos, a Greek sculptor and inventor credited with inventing the ore smelting process, and Theodorus of Byzantium, a prominent scholar.

 How Popular is the Name Theodore?